tlong314/cruciverb/README.md

 ## Options

-answers - Required.
+answers {string} - Required.
 A string of length 225 (i.e., 15 x 15) representing the squares of the puzzle from top left to bottom right, one row at a time.
 Each character should be a letter representing the answer letter in that square or an underscore _ representing a black square.

-clues - Required.
-An object with two keys, "Across" and "Down", each pointint to an object where the keys represent the clue number, and the properties represent the corresponding clues.
+clues {Object} - Required.
+A primitive JavaScript object with two keys, "Across" and "Down", each pointint to an object where the keys represent the clue number, and the properties represent the corresponding clues.

-hostElement - Optional.
+hostElement {Object} - Optional.
 A page element that the puzzle will be rendered inside of (otherwise will be set to the <body> element).

-theme - Optional.
+theme {string} - Optional.
 The puzzle theme (traditionally a motif/running theme that the longer clues follow).

-referenceLinkName - Optional.
+referenceLinkName {string} - Optional.
 A description of your site, or a description of some link you would like the user to visit after completing the puzzle.

-referenceLinkHref - Optional.
+referenceLinkHref {string} - Optional.
 The actual link URL that users will be redirected to if they click the link provided after completing the puzzle.

-onComplete - Optional.
-Any actions you want to occur after the puzzle is completed and after the results screen is created.
-If you don't want the results screen to show, you can add the line `document.getElementById("results_div").style.display = "none";`
+onComplete {Object} - Optional.
+A callback function containing any actions you want to occur after the puzzle is completed and after the results screen is created.
+If you don't want the results screen to show, you can add the line `document.getElementById("results_div").style.display = "none";` inside your onComplete function.

 ## License